 In this article, we’ll explain how a construction loan works and how to calculate the interest reserve, including with an example.
 In order to fully explain what interest reserve is and how it works, it is first necessary to discuss the specifics of construction lending.

 How Does a Construction Loan Work?

-A construction loan is one in which the proceeds are used to build or renovate a property, and there are five features that make them unique:
+A construction loan is a loan in which the proceeds are used to build or renovate a property.
+There are five features that make construction loans unique:

-- Construction Budget: Prior to loan approval, the borrower is required to submit a construction budget with line item detail about how much they think each major component of the project will cost.
+Prior to construction loan approval, the borrower is required to submit a construction budget with line item detail about how much they think each major component of the project will cost.
 For example, line items could include things like drywall, electrical, landscaping, and plumbing.
 When the construction lender advances a draw, the funds are pulled from the relevant line items.